 Born in Kansas City, Missouri in 1948, she moved east to attend Radcliffe College (BA magna cum laude in history, 1970).
 Her education included various forms of protest, including building takeovers, in the service of antiwar and black activism, and later, women’s liberation.
 After graduating, she worked as a peer counselor in a drop-in center for young people living on the streets in Cambridge, MA, and joined a women’s group “borrowing” some of Boston’s medical resources to set up a women’s clinic offering free care in an underserved neighborhood.
 She earned her PhD in American Civilization at Brown University in 1980.
 She taught part-time at University of Rhode Island and University of Massachusetts Boston before joining the history department at Boston College, teaching urban, cultural, and film history and American Studies from 1981 to 1993, with brief visiting positions in Women’s Studies at Harvard in 1989 and in History and Urban Studies at Stanford in 1990.
 Since 1993 she has worked in the American Studies program at University of Massachusetts Boston, teaching film and media history and women’s history, and directing the American Studies MA program from 1993 to 2011, receiving awards for excellence in graduate teaching and mentoring.
 She held a Charles Warren Center Fellowship in Film and History at Harvard in 2002-2003.

 Seizing any invitation to ”talk history,” Smith has welcomed opportunities to participate in professional development with high school history teachers, and to be involved in Boston-based historical documentary film productions.
-She worked as a researcher and producer on Love Stories: Women, Men and Romance (1987), a social history of heterosexual romance in the twentieth century; as historical consultant on Brownsville: Black and White (2001), an urban history of interracial contact, collaboration, and social conflict in a Brooklyn, NY neighborhood, from the 1930s to the present; as humanities scholar and historical consultant for two films on women’s liberation in the 1970s, A Moment in Her Story: Stories from the Boston Women’s Movement (2012) and Left On Pearl: Women Take Over 888 Memorial Drive, Cambridge (forthcoming), and for an NEH-funded documentary about the left-wing black playwright Lorraine Hansberry, currently in progress.
+She worked as a researcher and producer on Love Stories: Women, Men and Romance (1987), a social history of heterosexual romance in the twentieth century; as historical consultant on Brownsville: Black and White (2001), an urban history of interracial contact, collaboration, and social conflict in a Brooklyn, NY neighborhood, from the 1930s to the present; as humanities scholar and historical consultant for two films on women’s liberation in the 1970s, A Moment in Her Story: Stories from the Boston Women’s Movement (2012) and Left On Pearl: Women Take Over 888 Memorial Drive, Cambridge (2017), and for an NEH-funded documentary about the left-wing black playwright Lorraine Hansberry: Sighted Eyes/Feeling Heart (2018).

 Other projects have included co-authoring a textbook in urban history, The Evolution of American Urban Society (five editions between 1988 and 2014) and an introductory American Studies reader, American Identities (2006), widely taught in undergraduate classes.